Hwayeon-Kang/degreefinder/README.md

 # degree finder website

-This project aims to help students to choose their degree and future jobs before going to the college.
+This project aims to help students to choose their degree and future jobs before going to the college!